 How a Home Inspection Benefits You

 While many people assume that a home inspection is only necessary for buying a house, this is not the case.
-Washington State Home Inspector Licensing benefits you in many other ways.
+Home Inspector Licensing benefits you in many other ways.
 It can help you figure out how much of a renovation the house needs.
 Whether you buy new construction or an older home, there is always some trouble.
 While sellers can agree to fix some of these problems, you cannot expect them to be repaired for free.

 Another reason to hire a home inspector is that the buyer can get a professional opinion on the condition of the home.
 If the buyer finds some defects in the home, they might want to hire contractors to make repairs or to make other changes.
 A pre-listing inspection can also save you money.
 You can price out contractors, materials, and time frames.
 If you’re selling your home, the receipts you receive from the inspection can be used as proof of your expenses.

 The inspector will also check the electrical system and appliances in the kitchen and bathroom.
 Even if appliances are not included in the inspection, you can always ask the inspector about their condition.
 Moreover, an inspector will check the laundry room venting.
 A poorly maintained dryer exhaust system can be a fire hazard.
 The inspector will also check the attached garage wall for its fire-rated rating.
 And if your home has smoke detectors, the inspector will also test them.

 When you’re selling your home, a home inspection is a great way to protect yourself from any lawsuits.
 It can also help you negotiate with the seller as you discover the extent of repair needs before the sale.
 A home inspection can save you a lot of money and time in the long run.
 You can be confident in the purchase, and you can even save money by implementing preventive measures to make the house safer.
 If you’re selling your home, a home inspection will give you the confidence you need to sell it quickly.